csrideron/pricetarget/README.md

 This project was interesting becasue it required both writing functional code, and ensuring that the widget performed a task accurately.

-Coinbase Pro charges a small (depending on who you ask) fee per trade, both at both at entry and exit.
+Coinbase Pro charges a small (depending on who you ask) fee per trade, both at entry and exit.
 That means that every trade starts at a loss.
 As such, I like to know what price I need to break even.
 I also like to get a sense of what the price will be after certain percent increases, to temper expectations.

 These are by no means complex calculations, but I got tired of doing them for every trade.
 So I wrote some code that, when given the price of the coin, outputs the following: